HGVSnomenclature/hgvs-nomenclature/docs/background/glossary.md

 * cis: two variants are **"in cis"** when they are on the same allele (DNA molecule, chromosome).

-* CNV: copy number variant (CNV), a variant in a genome where the number of copies of a large stretch of DNA differs from that in the reference genome; a copy can be missing (deleted) or be present more then once (duplicated, triplicated, ...,  or amplified).: **NOTE:**  a “large stretch” is not defined precisely but usually covers at least an exon of a gene or 1,000 nucleotides or more.: alias CNP (copy number polymorphism)
+* CNV: copy number variant (CNV), a variant in a genome where the number of copies of a large stretch of DNA differs from that in the reference genome; a copy can be missing (deleted) or be present more then once (duplicated, triplicated, ...,  or amplified).: **NOTE:**  a "large stretch" is not defined precisely but usually covers at least an exon of a gene or 1,000 nucleotides or more.: alias CNP (copy number polymorphism)

 * coding DNA: the segments of a genome or segment of a transcript (RNA molecule) which codes for a protein.